xtensor-stack/xtensor-blas/docs/source/performance.rst

 on conda, too.
 If xtensor-blas was not installed from conda, the user has to manually verify that a BLAS and `LAPACK <https://en.wikipedia.org/wiki/LAPACK>`_ implementation is available.
-Additionally, the compile time define ``-DHAVE_CBLAS`` should be enabled, otherwise FLENS will use the slower internal implementation.
+If you want to fallback to a slower, more generic BLAS implementation, you can use the compile time define ``-DXTENSOR_USE_FLENS_BLAS``.

 In order to link against ``OpenBLAS`` from CMake, the following lines have to be added to the ``CMakeLists.txt`` file.